priyanka-rag/suzuki_yield_predict_external/README.md

 3. `hyperparam_opt.py` performs hyperparameter optimization to generate the hyperparameters given in `dataset_files/retrospective/optimal_hyperparameters.csv`, which were used for the retrospective and post-2021 data modeling.
 Please see the SI for a detailed description of the hyperparameter optimization workflow.
 4. `gnn_cgr.py` is used to train and test a Chemprop (https://github.com/chemprop/chemprop) model, as described in the SI.
 The _chemprop_ package was directly used for this.

 All other files in this folder simply run the models across various data splits to generate the results shown in the paper.
-Each file is labeled by the section in the paper it belongs to (i.e. `retrospective_modeling.py` was used to generate the results shown in the "Retrospective Modeling" section of the paper)
+Each file is labeled by the section in the paper it belongs to (i.e. `retrospective_modeling.py` was used to generate the results shown in the "Retrospective Modeling" section of the paper).

 ### utils